afletunova/afletunova/README.md

 ## About me

 Hi!
-I'm Yulia, and I've been passionate about data for over 10 years, with more than 5 years in various roles ranging from **Product Owner** to **Data Scientist**.
+I'm Yulia, and I've been passionate about data for over 10 years, with more than 7 years in various roles ranging from **Product Owner** to **Data Platform Engineer** and **Data Scientist**.
 My goal has been to gain as much expertise as possible across different areas.

-I have worked in **EdTech** at Inquisitive (formerly MEL Science), **FinTech** at [3commas.io](http://3commas.io/), and **BigTech** at Yandex.Search.
+I have worked in **EdTech** at Inquisitive (formerly MEL Science), **FinTech** at [3commas.io](http://3commas.io/), and **BigTech** at Yandex.Search and most recently in an early-stage startup [Emerge](https://www.emergedata.ai/), building a privacy-first data platform.
 Throughout my career, I've developed expertise in Python, SQL (PostgreSQL), A/B testing, and product thinking.

 Additionally, I founded the Russian-speaking community **Analyst Girls Club** for women in analytics, which encompasses data analytics as well as systems and business analytics.
 In my spare time, I mentor individuals looking to enter or advance in this field.

-Currently, my professional growth interests focus on enhancing my soft skills, improving my ability to sell ideas, and creating a structured approach for metric selection and A/B testing that is comprehensible to both technical and non-technical audiences.
+My interests bridge technical depth with interdisciplinary exploration.
+I like understanding how signals, systems, and minds create meaning.

 Outside of work, I study Computational Neuroscience and Bioinformatics.